doyensec/inql/README.md

 ### Burp Suite Extension

-It will retains (pretty much) the same capabilities of the `src/Introspection.py` tool; it will also implements the following checks:
+It will retains (pretty much) the same capabilities of the `inql` tool; it will also implements the following checks:
 + search for known GraphQL paths; it will grep and match knwown values to detect GraphQL Technology usage in the website
 + search for exposed GraphQL development consoles; reports GraphiQL, GraphQL Playground and common consoles
 + add a GraphQL Tab for every request/response using GraphQL Technology